How Insurance Companies Develop Rate Changes

 1. Prior Approval

 The strictest system.
 Insurers must submit their complete rate filing — with all actuarial support — and wait for the state insurance department to formally approve it before the new rates can be used.
-California operates under a prior approval system with added constraints, including a well-known 7% annual cap, which historically led to some of the longest approval timelines in the country (398 days median in 2022, improving to 272 days by Q1 2025).
+California operates under a prior approval system with added constraints, historically producing some of the longest approval timelines in the country.
+Nevada and Hawaii also use prior approval and consistently post review windows well above the national average.

 2. File-and-Use